10 tips for organising your apparel exports to Europe

 Export credit insurance

 In case you use an ECI, be aware that every insured customer has what’s called a limit, which is the maximum amount that is insured and can be delivered on an open account base.
 In case you exceed this amount, the risk of non-payment is not insured.
+Furthermore, a credit insurance will only protect you against non-payment after handover of the shipment, but not against financial loss due to order cancellation.

 - When you’re dealing with a new buyer, take no risks and only agree on an LC.